 Next, reattach the elements with the lever and adjust the plunger for a perfect seal position.
 Also, apply some grease on the joints, especially on the faceplate trip lever.
 Lastly, reinstall the mechanism inside the overflow by inserting it and screwing up the screws.

 So, these are the common bathtub drain kit problems and their solution.
-Hopefully, you can now easily repair or fix any of your tub drain issues.
-If you need any further help, don’t forget to reach the experts.
+Hopefully, you can now quickly repair or fix any tub drain issues.
+If you need further help, don’t forget to contact the experts.
 Good Luck.